RapidSoftwareSolutions/Marketplace-StackOverflow-Package/README.md

 | max         | Number    | Specify the range of a field must fall in (that field being specified by sortBy)

 ## StackOverflow.getWikisForTags
-Gets all the wikis that go with the given set of tags in tagNames
+Gets the wikis that go with the given set of tags

 | Field     | Type  | Description
 |-----------|-------|----------